Boxer Lifespan

 The Boxer has an average lifespan of 10-12 yrs.
 Larger breeds tend to have shorter lifespans, but proper care can help your Boxer live to the upper end of this range.

-With a typical weight of 50-80 lbs and lifespan of 10-12 yrs, the Boxer requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 50-80 lbs and lifespan of 10-12 yrs, the Boxer has specific care needs shaped by its genetics and build.
 The Boxer's light shedding coat and high activity requirements tell only part of the story — their working heritage shapes everything from trainability to health risks.

 Factors Affecting Longevity

 The Boxer's light shedding coat and high activity requirements tell only part of the story — their working heritage shapes everything from trainability to health risks.
-Boxers with high energy levels need consistent outlets for their drive and enthusiasm.
+High-energy Boxer work best with consistent, structured outlets — without them, the drive converts into stress behaviors rather than evaporating.

 Life Stages